OliverM224/DistributedSystemsCode/README.md

 2. Create the lambda function:
    Log into your AWS account and create your own lambda function.
    <ul>
-     When configuring your lambda function, choose the Python 3.9 runtime and x86 architecture.
+     <li>When configuring your lambda function, choose the Python 3.9 runtime and x86 architecture.</li>
+      <li>Copy and paste the contents of twitter.py into the lambda function, make sure to add your API keys into the highlighted tweepy client area.</li>
    </ul>
-   Copy and paste the contents of twitter.py into the lambda function, make sure to add your API keys into the highlighted tweepy client area.

    Speaking of tweepy...

 3. Import Tweepy